leahkemp/pipeface/README.md

 - Alignment depth per chromosome (and per region in the case of targeted sequencing) (optional)
 - Joint phased DeepTrio SNP/indel VCF file
 - Joint phased and annotated DeepTrio SNP/indel VCF file (optional - hg38 only)
+- Bed and bigwig base modification frequencies for complete read set and separate haplotypes (ONT uBAM's containing base modifications only)
-- Bed and bigwig site methylation probabilities for complete read set and separate haplotypes (pacbio only)
+- Bed and bigwig site methylation probabilities for complete read set and separate haplotypes (pacbio uBAM's containing base modifications only)
 - Joint phased Sniffles2 and/or un-phased cuteSV SV VCF file
 - Joint phased and annotated Sniffles2 and/or un-phased and annotated cuteSV SV VCF file